How I learned to stop worrying and love OpenClaw

 Ideally you should have zero public exposure unless you know what you’re doing and really need it.
 There are uses cases for opening up specific services, but if you’re just starting out I highly recommend no inbound ports.
 SSH should be key-only with passwords disabled, but we can do better.

 Everything should route through Tailscale.
-If you don’t know what that is listen to this perfectly reasonable explanation by @stolinski:
+If you don’t know what that is listen to this perfectly reasonable explanation by Scott Tolinski (@stolinski):

 In the end we want this: